BerkKilicoglu/ML-Modelling-Disease-Analysis/README.md

 ### Dataset Information

 The data set consists of the expression levels of 77 proteins/protein.
-TThere are 19 control (normal) and 16 trisomic mice for a total of 35 mice.
+There are 19 control (normal) and 16 trisomic mice for a total of 35 mice.
 In experiments, 15 measurements were registered for each protein per sample/mouse, for a total of 525 measurements per protein.

 Classes:
 c-CS-s: control mice, stimulated to learn, injected with saline (9 mice)